mitmproxy/mitmproxy/docs/src/content/overview-features.md

 ## Modify Body

-The `modify-body` option lets you specify an arbitrary number of patterns that define replacements within bodies of flows.
+The `modify_body` option lets you specify an arbitrary number of patterns that define replacements within bodies of flows.
 A replacement pattern looks like this:

 {{< highlight none  >}}